-Black Friday is coming soon – here’s what to know
+Black Friday is coming soon – and deals have already dropped

 The Nintendo Switch OLED bundle with Paper Mario: The Origami King (£319.99, Game.co.uk) was reduced by £30, and while this might not be considered a huge saving, the console had only just been released at the time, so it was quite something to see it in the sale at all.

-Best Black Friday laptop deals
+Best Black Friday laptop deals in 2021

 Laptops are undeniably a large investment, so it pays to shop around during sale events.
 Luckily, Black Friday offers the perfect time to bag a bargain on popular and powerful laptops.

-Another great discount was on the Huawei matebook D 15 (£529.99, Huawei.com), which features in our review of the best laptops for students.
+Another great discount was on the Huawei matebook D 15 (Huawei.com), which features in our review of the best laptops for students.
 The device was reduced from £529.99 to £379.99, so we expect to see a similar range of discounts across Huawei’s impressive laptops this year.

-Best Black Friday Dyson deals
+Best Black Friday Dyson deals in 2021

 Known for its impressive beauty tech, as well as vacuum cleaners, discounts on Dyson’s products are hugely popular.
 Unfortunately, we didn’t see a deal on the Dyson airwrap during the Black Friday sale, but there was still a huge range of discounts available.